Act of Mediation

-The Act of Mediation (Acte de Médiation) was issued by Napoleon Bonaparte, First Consul of the French Republic on 19 February 1803 establishing the Swiss Confederation.
-The act also abolished the previous Helvetic Republic, which had existed since the invasion of Switzerland by French troops in 1798.
+The Act of Mediation (Acte de Médiation) was issued by Napoleon Bonaparte, First Consul of the French Republic on 19 February 1803 to abolish the Helvetic Republic, which had existed since the invasion of Switzerland by French troops in 1798, and replace it with the Swiss Confederation.
 After the withdrawal of French troops in July 1802, the Republic collapsed (in the Stecklikrieg civil war).
 The Act of Mediation was Napoleon's attempt at a compromise between the Ancien Régime and a republic.
 This intermediary stage of Swiss history lasted until the Restoration of 1815.
 The Act also destroyed the statehood of Tarasp and gave it to Graubunden.

 End of the Helvetic Republic

 Following the French invasion of 1798, the decentralized and aristocratic Old Swiss Confederation was replaced with the highly centralized and republican Helvetic Republic.
 However the changes were too abrupt and sweeping and ignored the strong sense of identity that most Swiss had with their canton or city.
 Throughout the following four years, French troops were often needed to support the Helvetic Republic against uprisings.
 The government of the Republic was also divided between the "Unitary" (supporting a single, strong central government) and the "Federalist" (supporting a Federation or self-governing cantons) parties.
 By 1802 a draft constitution was presented, but was quickly defeated in a popular vote in June 1802.
 In July Napoleon withdrew French troops from Switzerland, ostensibly to comply with the Treaty of Amiens, but really to show the Swiss that their best hopes lay in appealing to him.

 Following the withdrawal of French troops in the summer of 1802, the rural population (which was strongly Federalist) revolted against the Helvetic Republic.
 In the Canton of Léman, the Bourla-papey revolt broke out against the restoration of feudal land holdings and taxes.
 While this rebellion was quieted through concessions, the following Stecklikrieg, so called because of the Stäckli or "wooden club" carried by the insurgents, led to the collapse of the Republic.
 After several hostile clashes with the official forces of the Helvetic Republic, which were lacking both in equipment and motivation (Renggpass at Pilatus on 28 August, artillery attacks on Bern and Zürich during September, and a skirmish at Faoug on 3 October), the central government at first capitulated militarily (on 18 September, retreating from Bern to Lausanne) and then collapsed entirely.